ehwan/RustyParser/README.md

 ```
 `Output`: generic type you inserted

+This will match as long as possible, regardless of the order of insertion.

 There are two types of Dictionary: `DictBTree` and `DictHashMap` for Trie implementation.
 Both of them have their own Pros and Cons (the memory usage and time complexity of searching), so you can choose one of them.